 - Freeze the pollen

 Freezing the pollen is still quite controversial.
 Edgar Valdivia, the dragon fruit master, believes that keeping them cool is enough for viability.
-He doesn't advise freezing.
+He doesn't recommend freezing.
 Other folks have good results when pollen are frozen.
 You may want to experiment a bit with this to see what results you may get.